Studying the Bible as a Family – Psalm 1

 • What does this passage command?

-• to meditate on God’s word
+• to meditate on God’s word….Talk about How we meditate and treasure God’s word

 • What does the passage prohibit?